 Applications to the M.S. in Genetic Counseling are accepted for the fall semester on a full-time basis only.
-Online applications must be submitted and received by the Graduate Admissions Office on or before January 15.
-All supporting credentials must be received by the February 1 deadline.
+Online applications and all supporting credentials must be submitted and received by the Graduate Admissions Office on or before January 15.

-Applicants to the M .S. in Genetic Counseling must meet following requirements in order to be considered for admission:
+Applicants to the M.S. in Genetic Counseling must meet the following requirements in order to be considered for admission:

 - Official undergraduate and/or graduate transcripts from any and all college(s) or universities you have attended.

-- The general Graduate Record Examination (Verbal Reasoning, Quantitative Reasoning, Analytical Writing).
+- Competitive scores on the general Graduate Record Examination (Verbal Reasoning, Quantitative Reasoning, Analytical Writing).
 Scores cannot be more than five years old at the time of the application.

 - Successful completion of the following course work is required:

-- Organic Chemistry, two semesters OR Organic Chemistry, one semester and Biochemistry, one semester
+- Organic Chemistry, two semesters OR Organic Chemistry, one semester and Biochemistry, one semester, laboratory sections optional but recommended

 - Genetics, one semester